kt97679/one-ssh/README.md

     -h, --hosts HOST_FILE            Read hosts from the given HOST_FILE.
                                      Each line in the HOST_FILE should be like HOST_STRING above.
                                      This option can be used multiple times.
-    -n, --noresolve                  Don't resolve ip addresses to names -P, --preconnect                 Connect to all hosts before running command -i, --ignore-failures            Ignore connection failures in the preconnect mode (default: false)
+    -o, --port PORT                  Port to connect to (default: 22) -n, --noresolve                  Don't resolve ip addresses to names -P, --preconnect                 Connect to all hosts before running command -i, --ignore-failures            Ignore connection failures in the preconnect mode (default: false)